-Based on our record, HackerOne should be more popular than CodeClimate.
-It has been mentiond 17 times since March 2021.
+HackerOne might be a bit more popular than CodeClimate.
+We know about 17 links to it since March 2021 and only 15 links to CodeClimate.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 Mozilla has a great security team and they have recently moved to HackerOne https://hackerone.com/.
 I don't understand where you get the basis for saying that mozilla employees don't work on weekends.
 Any facts or substantiation or just speculation?
-Source: about 1 year ago
+Source: almost 2 years ago

 Acunetix - Audit your website security and web applications for SQL injection, Cross site scripting and other...